changeworld/azure-docs.it-it/articles/azure-monitor/app/availability-azure-functions.md

 // The Application Insights Instrumentation Key can be changed by going to the overview page of your Function App, selecting configuration, and changing the value of the APPINSIGHTS_INSTRUMENTATIONKEY Application setting.
-// DO NOT replace the code below with your instrumentation key, the key's value is pulled from the environment variable/application setting key/value pair. private static readonly string instrumentationKey = Environment.GetEnvironmentVariable("APPINSIGHTS_INSTRUMENTATIONKEY");
+// DO NOT replace the code below with your instrumentation key, the key's value is pulled from the environment variable/application setting key/value pair. private static readonly string instrumentationKey = Environment.GetEnvironmentVariable(&quot;APPINSIGHTS_INSTRUMENTATIONKEY");

 //[CONFIGURATION_REQUIRED]
 // If your resource is in a region like Azure Government or Azure China, change the endpoint address accordingly.